 The smallest units of language in spoken language are called phonemes.
 In signed language, each sign consists of the five basic parts, called parameters, in which each of the five parameters has its set of primes.

 Each ASL sign (or word) consists of all these parameters: handshape, movement, location, palm orientation, and non-manual signals/markers.
 These parameters were originally described by Dr. William Stokoe.
 Later, the NMS was added by other linguists.

 Each paramater has a number of primes.
 For example, the handshape paramater has over 40 different handshapes (handshape primes).

-Many ASL signs have more than one prime of a parameter in a single production.
+Many ASL words have more than one prime of a parameter in a single production.
 For example, the ASL word mother+father ("parents") has one handshape, one movement, one palm orientation, and two locations.
 Another example, the ASL word good has one handshape, one movement (or sometimes two), one palm orientation, and two locations.